rgautam320/rgautam320/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Engineering at Pandit Deendayal Energy University.
+- 🎓 &nbsp; Studied Computer Science and Engineering at Pandit Deendayal Energy University.
-- 💼 &nbsp; Working as a Full Stack Developer at Techdome Solutions Private Limited.
+- 💼 &nbsp; Working as a Software Developer.
 - 🌱 &nbsp; Learning more about Microservices, Blockchain (Web3.0) and Machine Learning.

 <h3> 🛠 &nbsp;Tech Stack</h3>